 If your child liked Diary of a Wimpy Kid series then this is a great series perfect for middle schoolers.

-Tales of a 6th Grade Muppet by Kirk Scroggs
+Tales of a 6th Grade Muppet series by Kirk Scroggs

 On a scale of one to ten, sixth-grader Danvers Blickensderfer’s life is a solid minus two.
 But he really hits rock bottom when he auditions for the local talent show: his death-defying hula-hooping-ninja tribute to Gonzo the Great is beat out by the world’s most obnoxious middle school boy band, Emo Shun.